 “It was a memorable experience.
 Different new faces, unfamiliar buildings, different transport methods, new cuisines – it was all too exciting.”

-To achieve this goal, you might not even have to travel out of your city.
+You might not even have to travel out of your city to achieve this goal.

 Chances are low that you have been to everywhere in your city.

 Look around, pick a new place, and experience this thrill this year.

 Honest self-examination is fuel to becoming a better human.

 Throughout last year, compare the number of times you criticized yourself with the number of times you talked to yourself with kindness.

 Which is more?
 If the criticism is more, make a change!
 This year, be fair to yourself.